-- 9.8 The volume of delay compensation claims closed within a period.
-This may include claims closed within the period even if they were received in a previous period. - 9.9 If a delay compensation claim form contains several claims from a passenger, then each claim should be counted separately.
-For example, if a delay compensation claim contains claims for two delayed trips, then this should be recorded twice in the data template. - 9.10 While the volume of claims received may be revised for subsequent periods after submission of periodic data, the volume of claims closed will generally not be revised.
+- 9.9 If a delay compensation claim form contains several claims from a passenger, then each claim should be counted separately.
+For example, if a delay compensation claim contains claims for two delayed trips, then this should be recorded twice in the data template. - While the volume of claims received may be revised for subsequent periods after 9.10 submission of periodic data, the volume of claims closed will generally not be revised.
 If there are revisions to historic data, it would be helpful to explain in the commentary rows why this is the case. - 9.11 As per metric a (claims received), automated and automatic delay compensation claims are in-scope.